amlelephant/Drone/README.md

 - `/Drone` – contains test code for potential applications
 - `/Schematics` – hand-drawn diagrams of circuit connections and layout
-- `/CAD` – STEP files and mechanical designs for 3D visualization

 ---